zipizapclouds/website/content/en/blog/2022-03-11-flagger-is-adding-gateway-api/index.md

-If you want to get started right away, have a look at [our tutorial](https://docs.flagger.app/tutorials/gatewayapi-progressive-delivery), which shows you how to use Gateway API and Flagger to automate canary deployments.
+If you want to get started right away, have a look at [our tutorial](https://docs.flagger.app/tutorials/gatewayapi-progressive-delivery), which shows you how to use Contour's Gateway API implementation and Flagger to automate canary deployments.
 It won't take long to follow, but will convey how powerful this integration is.

 ## Flagger works with all implementations